 You are guilty under these laws only if you had a concealed dirk/dagger.
 Therefore, you can try and overcome a charge by showing that you were lawfully carrying a dirk.

-Example: Julie walks around San Diego in possession of a dirk knife in a sheath suspended from her waist belt.
-A concerned pedestrian points out Julie to a police officer.
-But when the police officer sees that the sheath is being carried openly and not concealed, the officer explains to the pedestrian that Julie is not violating 21310 PC.
+Example: Julie walks around San Diego in possession of a dirkknife in a sheath suspended from her waist belt.
+Since the sheath is being carried openly and not concealed, Julie is not violating 21310 PC.

 Police cannot conduct a search or take property without a valid search warrant (or an exception to the search warrant rule).
 Therefore if law enforcement authorities obtain evidence from an illegal search and seizure, then the defense can bring a motion to suppress evidence of the illegal weapon.
 If granted, this may consequently lead to a dismissal of the charges.